troclaux/notes/databases.md

 - weak entity: rectangle that contains another rectangle or balloon with dotted underline
   - cannot be uniquely identified by its own attributes
   - depends on a strong entity to be identified
-- relationship: losangle
+- relationship: diamond
-  - id relationship: losangle that contains another losangle
+  - id relationship: diamond that contains another diamond
   - recursive relationship: occurs when an entity has multiple functions with itself
 - attribute: empty dot
   - identifying attribute: black dot or balloon with underlined attribute
   - multivalued attributes: balloon that contains another balloon
-  - derived attributes: dotted ballon
+  - derived attributes: dotted baloon
     - attribute that can be defined from another attributes
 - inheritance: triangle
+  - total or partial
+    - total: all instances of superclass must be instances of subclass
+    - partial: some instances of superclass must be instances of subclass
+  - overlapped or disjoint
+    - disjoint: entities in superclass can only be instance of one subclass
+    - overlapped: entities in superclass can instances of multiples subclasses simultaneously

 ### crow's notation